-SPECIAL SESSION ON SUSTAINABLE BEACHES: NOURISHMENT AND ARMORING
+SUSTAINABLE BEACHES: NOURISHMENT AND ARMORING

 This session highlights research on impacts from hard structures such as coastal armoring and breakwaters or from sand placement via beach nourishment, sand bypassing, and dune restoration on marine turtle nesting, reproductive success, and resiliency of the nesting beach.

-SPECIAL SESSION ON TOXICOLOGY AND POLLUTION IMPACTS
+TOXICOLOGY AND POLLUTION IMPACTS

 This session highlights effects from contaminant exposure, including inorganic and organic contaminants, natural biotoxins, and plastics, in addition to effects on health and reproduction in marine turtles and model organisms.
 A focus on animals sampled in the southeastern United States is preferred.
 Studies that document baseline concentrations of new and emerging contaminants will also be considered.